adamw/website/content/blog/2011-03-11-ruby-on-rails-cdiweld-on-torquebox-example-app.md

     end</p></div>
     ";}
 categories:
-  - CDI
-  - Dependency Injection
-  - Java
-  - JBoss
+  - jee
-  - TorqueBox
+  - dependency injection
-  - Uncategorized
+  - java
-  - Weld
+  - ruby

 ---
 For almost a year we&#8217;ve been successfully using [Torquebox][1] together with CDI/Weld as a base for two of our services: [JBison][2] and [Circular][3].
 As we&#8217;ll be doing [some presentations][4] together with [Tomek Szymański][5] we&#8217;ve created a small application showing our setup and the CDI<->RoR integration.